fetchai/fetchd/INTEGRATION.md

 ### Wiring it all together

-Once you have writen and tested these custom callbacks for your module, you need to enable it in your application.
+Once you have written and tested these custom callbacks for your module, you need to enable it in your application.
 The first step is to write an integration test with a contract compiled with your custom SDK to ensure it works properly, then you need to configure this in `app.go`.